Hi Penny Hoarders –

 Here’s a comparison table that shows the banks with the best interest rates right now.

 Finally, my last piece of advice is to check out a place like LendingClub.com.
 LendingClub is a person-to-person lending network that is regulated and protected and it’s another free way to invest.

 It works by people like you and me investing, through the network, to fund loan requests from others you elect to help.
 Basically what happens is the banks are cut out of the loop, lowering the rates for borrowers and increasing returns for investors.
 The only people that lose in this scenario are the banks.

-I’ve been investing in LendingClub for awhile now and constantly see returns between 14-15%.
+I’ve been investing in LendingClub for awhile now and constantly see returns between 14-15% (here’s a link to my current performance).
 Again, that’s not going to earn you a ton of money on a $100 investment, but it will certainly get your started.

 I hope that helps!
 Please let me know if you have any questions in the comments below…